 - The most luxurious pairing is with foie gras and truffles, which make a sumptuous stuffing.
 As conceived by three-starred chef Guy Savoy whose signature dishes include a soup called artichaut à la truffe noir.

-- Cinnamon and licorice.
+- Cinnamon and liquorice.
 The anethol contents of liquorice and cinnamon join forces to enhance the sweetness of any ingredient they encounter.

 - Shellfish and oysters.
 With clams and shellfish in general, because their brackish notes contribute to mitigating the bitter part of cynarin and to enhancing its sweeter side.
 The brackish notes of oysters give a further boost to this bitter-sweet effect.